ctxphc/ctxphc-beach-holiday-Theme/plugins/events-manager-pro/readme.txt

 Please visit http://wp-events-plugin.com/documentation/installation/

 == Changelog ==
+= 2.4.4.2 =
+* fixed 'undefined' redirect when booking a free ticket via PayPal when there are paid alternatives or a coupon is used
+* fixed issue with Multiple Bookings and Coupons not approving sub-events
+* fixed MIME header issues in MultiSite environments when checking coupon validity on booking form

 = 2.4.4 =
 * fixed CSV custom delimiter issues for attendees which were also fixed in EM 5.6.2
 * changed use of some translated text using textdomain dbem to events-manager for update EM 5.6.2